samzimmerman95/zscaler-homework/README.md

         - Change `service.targetPort` value from `8080` to `80` so it will match Deployments `containerPort`

 4. Invalid nginx image tag
-    - `helm install rc-app .` will deploy successfully, but pod will not start because of `ImagePullBackOff` error.
+    - `helm install rc-app . -n rc-homework` will deploy successfully, but pod will not start because of `ImagePullBackOff` error.
     - Pod events will show problem
     ```bash
     k describe pod rc-app-rc-homework-84f9c7f655-g7x9m